This story is a part of RISHI TALES (Volume 1) by U. Mahesh Prabhu with Foreword by Dr David Frawley.

-Bhoja Raja, also known as Raja Bhoj, was one of greatest kings hailed by ancient Indian (read Vedic) legends.
+Bhoja Raja, also known as Raja Bhoj, was one of the greatest kings hailed by ancient Indian (read Vedic) legends.
 He was a powerful and accomplished warrior-king – yet, his love for knowledge and wisdom was significant.
-After a great deal of contemplation on leadership, politics and diplomacy – he was convinced that if he could find satisfying answers to three quintessential questions he could be a truly successful king deserving of his people.
+After a great deal of contemplation on leadership, politics, and diplomacy – he was convinced that if he could find satisfying answers to three quintessential questions he could be a truly successful king deserving of his people.
 They were:

 - When is the right time to begin anything?

 - What is the most important thing to do?

 He made a royal proclamation all over his kingdom that he would dearly reward anyone who could provide the most satisfactory answer to these three questions.

 Having heard the proclamation, many men – who considered themselves to be wise – went to the king.
 While some prescribed astrologers for finding the “right time”, other suggested looking for omens.
 With respect to the “important person” – some suggested the minister, some Brahmins, and others the vassals whose help was crucial during the time of war.
 The “important thing to do” according to some was acquiring “scientific knowledge”, doing “good works” for some others and “making wars” according to the rest.
 The wise king was unconvinced, to say the least.

 For a long time, the king had heard a great deal about a sage person – Rishi – living in the woods adjoining the capital.
 The king decided to seek his interest in answering those three quintessential questions looming over his head.
 But that wasn’t an easy task.